dvfrancis/craftr/README.md

 ###### Tasks

 - Add the ability for users to create their own account.
-- Ensure all classes have detailed descriptions and information about the class intructor.
+- Ensure all classes have detailed descriptions and information about the class instructor.
 - Links to share to social media are prominent, as well as being easy to find and use.

 ### Scope